California Non-Resident Fishing License: 2026 Costs and Rules

 One-Day License Price

-2. Convenience: Valid for one specified day, you can fish whenever it suits you.
+2. Convenience: Valid for one specified calendar day, so you pick when to use it.

 Ten-Day License Price

-Before you head out, just check the local species regulations to verify you’re compliant.
+Before heading out, check the local species regulations to make sure you’re compliant for the waters you plan to fish.

 Validations Required for Non-Residents